0xJem/railway-ponder-frontend-template/README.md

   - Exposes GraphQL at the `/graphql` endpoint
   - Exposes the Ponder SQL API at the `/sql/` endpoint
   - Sample indexing of the Chainlink ETH-USD price feed
+- React frontend (using Vite)
+  - Pre-configured with the indexer address

 ## Next Steps